lisp-mirror/eql5/README-1.txt

 3) cd ..

   [Linux]
-    N.B: skip this if you did "sudo make install"
+    N.B. skip this if you did "sudo make install"

     You need to create links to EQL, something like (note the "5"): cd /usr/lib